 100% Medical Grade, Class VI Silicone, the same material used in baby bottle nipples and medical devices.
 This class of silicone meets very strict requirements for bio-compatibility.
 A more detailed explanation can be found on our factory's website, cascobaymolding.com

 What if I am away from home and have to empty my cup in a public restroom?

 We get this question a lot.
-Generally you will probably be home within 12 hours for the 5-7 days you are on your period.
+Generally you will most likely be home within 12 hours for the 5-7 days you are on your period.
 However, if you are away or traveling, here are some tips:

-- Firstly, always wash your hands, and ALWAYS make sure to use potabale/drinkable water when cleaning your cup
+- First, always wash your hands, and ALWAYS make sure to use potabale/drinkable water when cleaning your cup

 - Many stores, malls, airports, and gas stations have single stall or "family" restrooms.
 You can find one for a little more privacy.